aozturk/AMS/README.md

 Features
 --------

-##### Asynchronous
+#### Asynchronous
 Asynchronous message passing systems deliver a message from sender to receiver, without waiting for the receiver to be ready.
 The advantage of asynchronous communication is that the sender and receiver can overlap their computation because they do not wait for each other.

 The reactor used in AMS handles requests delivered concurrently by multiple event resources.
 Mesage dispatcher handles registering and unregistering of application-defined message handlers, and dispatches messages from the demultiplexer to the associated handlers.
 Event demultiplexer uses an event loop to block on all resources.

-##### Loosely Coupled
+#### Loosely Coupled
 In a data system based on AMS, any module may be introduced into or removed from the system at any time without inhibiting the ability of any other module to continue sending and receiving messages.
 The system’s modules have no inter-dependency to become or stay operational.

 By publish–subscribe pattern used in AMS, senders of messages called publishers do not program the messages to be sent directly to specific receivers.
 Instead, published messages are characterized into classes, without knowledge of subscribers.
 Similarly, subscribers express interest in one or more classes, and only receive messages that are of interest, without knowledge of publishers.

-##### Fault-tolerant
+#### Fault-tolerant
 AMS-based systems are highly robust, lacking any single point of failure and tolerant of unplanned module termination.

+#### Dynamic Discovery
+AMS provides dynamic discovery of publishers and subscribers.
+Dynamic discovery makes your DDS applications extensible.
+This means the application does not have to know or configure the endpoints for communications because they are automatically discovered.
+AMS will also discover the type of data being published.

+If multicast is not supported for target environment or static discovery is the preferred method, AMS uses custom config.xml file to determine peers in the network topology.

-##### Fast
+#### Fast
 Communication within an AMS-based system is rapid and efficient:
 * Messages are exchanged directly between modules rather than through any central message dispatching nexus (i.e. brokers).
 * Messages are automatically conveyed using the most suitable underlying transport service (TCP/IP) to which the sending and receiving modules both have access.

-##### Scalable
+#### Scalable
 Finally, AMS provides high scalability; hundreds or thousands of cooperating modules have no significant impact on application performance.

 API
 ---